 Protest bolted upright, her dream vibrating taunts, her lobotomy complete.
 Protest wept; not for herself but for those who had forgotten her.

 In keeping with the A – Z poetry challenge; I offer Pink.
-These pink words are not my own – my mother penned this almost 40 years ago as an example of `pink prose` for an English class she was teaching.
-It makes me laugh – it`s so bad and unlike any of her writing.
-Knowing she`s in a dark place, not doing well at the moment – I`m certain she`ll crack a smile when I call her tomorrow to tell her `Pink`is now public.
+Penned 40 years ago by my mother, an example of `pink prose` offered to students in her English class.
+So bad and unlike any of her published prose, all I can do is laugh out loud.
+I`m certain she`ll crack a smile when I call her tomorrow to tell her `Pink`is public.

 The summer I finally got laid, was a summer of pink lemonade.

 Pink fireflies flitting out and in.